RudranshKi/SRAM/README.md

 |:--:|
 | *Sense Amplifier* |

+The main goal of Sense Amplifier is to sense the output during the transition and amplify the result saving the transition time and increasing the speed of operation.

-The main goal of first current mirror circuit (m5 and m0) is to mirror the current from the current source , so the circuit try to draw the same amount of current from the VDD source as that of current source connected.
+Here, the goal of first current mirror circuit (m5 and m0) is to mirror the current from the current source , so the circuit try to draw the same amount of current from the VDD source as that of current source connected.
 And the goal of second current mirror circuit (m3 and m4) is to mirror the current in the both nodes for BL and BLB (since they will try to mirror the current source's output and that current is going to mirrored again by this current mirror so effectively the current will get halved).

-When BL and BLB is is pre charged to 1.8V the node voltage at ***Vsense*** stabilizes at a certain node value after a certain time, in our case around 0.9V. (refer to [Sense amplifier sizing](https://github.com/RudranshKi/SRAM#differential-amplifier-sense-amp-tranistor-sizing) for details on this)
+When BL and BLB is is pre charged to 1.8V the node voltage at ***Vsense*** stabilizes at a certain node value after a certain time, in our case around 0.9V. (refer to [Sense Amplifier sizing](https://github.com/RudranshKi/SRAM#differential-amplifier-sense-amp-tranistor-sizing) for details on this)

 So, once the node value of BL or BLB changes the node voltage ***Vsense*** is going to reflect it immediately as the current mirror circuit above is going to try and mirror the same current in both nodes.
+If BL goes lower than BLB, the node voltage ***Vsense*** will go lower than 0.9V and in vice versa it will go higher than 0.9V.

-We then use two inverters back to back to amplify that difference , so for e.g- we are reading BL - 0V, BLB - 1.8V, so when we are reading those, BL (pre charged to 1.8V) is going to go down to 0V but the current mirror circuit is going to sense that voltage dip in BL node and will try maintain the same current in the other node by decreasing the ***Vsense*** node voltage down from 0.9V , and this will be immediately reflected upon the first inverter which would have been sized such that it's trip point is same 0.9V (i.e - When the input is 0.9V the output will also be 0.9V).
+We then use two inverters back to back to amplify that difference.

+For e.g- we are reading BL - 0V, BLB - 1.8V, so when we are reading those, BL (pre charged to 1.8V) is going to go down to 0V so the channel current will decrease.
+Consequently the current flow in transistor (m3) will also decrease.
+Since Path 1 current flow decreases , the current flow from Path 2 has to increase since they are in parallel and according to **KCL**, current through incoming nodes should be equal to outgoing node.
+But transistor (m4) with it's gate shorted with transistor (m3) 's gate node acts as current mirror , it will try to mirror the same current as of Path 1.
+So consequently , transistor (m2) has to discharge the Inv 1's input node to satisfy the current need which in turn will decrease the ***Vsense*** node voltage (Inv 1's parasitic cap which would have been charged to 0.9V will discharge through transistor (m2)).
+This will be immediately reflected upon the first inverter which would have been sized such that it's trip point is same 0.9V (i.e - When the input is 0.9V the output will also be 0.9V).
 Since the gain the first inverter is high, a slight amount of change in input is going to immediately send the output to one of the stable 1.8V or 0V (in this case 1.8V).

-Then immediately the next inverter which also have a high gain will send the output to reflect the actual output (in our case 0V) immediately.

 #### <ins>Sense amplifier Design</ins>